m271782/PyGame/kenney_pirate-pack (1)/README.md

 3. Run the `FishCatchGame`

 ## Game Play Instructions
-1. Use the `up` and `down` arrows to control the basket
+1. Use the `up` and `down` arrows to control the hook
-2. Press the `spacebar` to change the color of the basket to match the fish
+2. Press the `spacebar` to change the color of the hook to match the fish